Laith-Samamah/My-task-organizer/README.md

+# Task-organizer

 ### Description

+Taskat is a Task Management website project to organize daily tasks.

+Features:

+- Registeration and sign in.
-This Task Management project is a part of Orange Coding Academy, in which we built a website where you can register/ sign in and have a dashboard where you can add your tasks, sort, check and delete them.
+- A dashboard for adding tasks, where you can edit, check and delete them.
+- Filter tasks based on priority and status (completion).

 ### Technologies used